September 7, 2018 | dvg Original in German (Link)

 Maarten Couttenier speaks of three restitution claims at three different times.
 He seems to blur the fundamental differences of the three restitution claims:

 – The personal recovery according to fist rule, because the fetish was thrown away by fugitives, was considered a hostage of the winner and initially retained its African use

 – the official reclaim by the head of state Mobutu but all inclusive in a package

 – and finally the claim of returning in a palaver and based on media and hearsay.

 The case has complicated in more than a century.
 Although it came into possession of a Belgian purely by chance and before the colonial regime, the object turned into a ‘trophy’ through its further history – the transfer to the Belgian state and the run of various institutions for its possession.

 ‘Trophy’ means that the haul is exiled and stripped of all references and meanings, especially losing its social rank, and is exposed to a poorly informed audience.

 With every new exhibition of their power figure, the Congolese were again humiliated, while the robbery was again alive.
 I would really like to know why the Belgian museum experts have given that fetish such an outstanding exhibition career in Europe and the USA, and this without its special and significant history.
 Isn‘t that typical of a ‘colonial museum’?

 Couttenier cites C.Fromont, and H.Vanhee (89): “Let‘s defend museums that are open to change!”
 I hope that Tervuren will be like this when it reopens its doors to the public at the end of 2018 after five long years.

-The 28 september Couttenier confirms in a personal comment confirms ‘that the debate on restitution in Belgium is a hot topic now.
-However, most attention is devoted to Storms and Lusinga.
+The 28 september (2018) Couttenier confirms in a personal comment ‘that the debate on restitution in Belgium is a ‘hot topic’ now.
 An interesting blog on this subject is: www.lusingatabwa.com‘